 Friday 5th July 2019, 8.45am–4.30pm

-SIR BILL AND LADY MARY ENGLISH
+SIR WILLIAM AND LADY MARY ENGLISH

 Sir Simon William English KNZM served as the 39th Prime Minister of New Zealand from 2016 to 2017.
 He was the leader of the National Party from 2001 to 2003 and 2016 to 2018.
 A farmer and public servant before entering politics, Sir Bill was elected to the New Zealand Parliament in 1990.
 After the 2008 general election, he became Deputy Prime Minister and was Minister for Finance.
-When John Key resigned, Sir BIll won the resulting leadership election unopposed and was sworn in as prime minister on 12 December 2016.
+When John Key resigned, Sir Bill won the resulting leadership election unopposed and was sworn in as prime minister on 12 December 2016.
 In the 2017 general election, National won the largest number of seats but fell short of a majority.
 Sir Bill retired from politics in February 2018.
 Since then, he has been travelling throughout the country and speaking against the euthanasia bill currently before Parliament.

 Lady Dr Mary English is a mother of 6 and a director of The Wellington After Hours clinic and Le Va, a Pacifica organisation running youth suicide prevention programmes.
 She works in her own GP practice in Kelburn, Wellington.
-Lady English was a founding member of the NZ Health Professionals Alliance which supports freedom of conscience rights for all doctors.
+Lady English is a founding member of the NZ Health Professionals Alliance which supports freedom of conscience rights for all doctors.
 NZHPA supported an application in the country’s High Court in 2010 concerning the New Zealand Medical Council guidelines, titled “Beliefs and Medical Practice”, which proposed overriding existing law allowing doctors freedom of conscience rights to refuse to provide a service or give advice related to abortion.
 Their action was successful.
 Lady English has also been actively campaigning against the euthanasia bill.

 Miranda Devine is a columnist with The Daily Telegraph and News Corp newspapers across Australia.
 She is a regular commentator on Channel Nine’s Today show, Sky News and Radio 2GB.
-She has previously hosted The Miranda Devine Show, a syndicated radio show on Sydney station 2GB, and worked as a journalist / columnist with various media including The Sydney Morning Herald, Sun Herald, The Daily Telegraph in Sydney, The Sunday Times in London, and the Boston Herald.
+She has previously hosted The Miranda Devine Show, a syndicated radio show on Sydney station 2GB, and worked as a journalist / columnist with various media including The Sydney Morning Herald, Sun Herald, and The Daily Telegraph in Australia, The Sunday Times in London, and the Boston Herald in the US.
 Miranda has a Masters of Science in Journalism from Northwestern University, Chicago, and a Bachelor of Science in Mathematics from Macquarie University, Sydney.
 Miranda sits on the boards of Aid to the Church in Need, and Quadrant Magazine.
 She has received a Centenary Medal for service as a writer and social commentator, was a delegate to the Constitutional Convention on an Australia republic, served on the committee of the National Inquiry into the Teaching of Literacy, and was a delegate to the federal government’s 2020 Summit.
 Miranda lives in Sydney, Australia, with her husband and two sons.

 TOPIC: Engaging With The Media – An Insider View